DevOpsPlayground/atlantis-automation/README.md

 Once Atlantis service is started, you can access it by going to your EC2 IP on port 4000
 ![Atlantis homepage](/image/3_atlantis.png)

-Next we need to provide Atlantis the access to AWS by providing the AWS User Access key and Secret Access Key.
-A IAM user is provided with minimum required permissions for Atlantis to work here.
+Next we need to provide Atlantis  access to AWS by providing the AWS User Access key and Secret Access Key.
+IAM user is provided with minimum required permissions for Atlantis to work here.

 We first exec into the atlantis
 ```